-We provide platforms for entrepreneurs to access to information, opportunities, knowledge and networks to drive development at individual, institutional and organisational levels.
+We provide platforms for entrepreneurs to access information, opportunities, knowledge and networks to drive development at the individual, institutional and organisational levels.

 The British Council’s Entrepreneurial Africa programme provides support and opportunities to emerging entrepreneurs through competitions, mentoring, training and business clinics as well as conferences, showcases and forums.

 It aims to foster the development of new skills, stimulate collaboration and new approaches to entrepreneurship while unlocking their potential to contribute to a new Africa.

 For more information about this event, visit the Entrepreneurial Africa programme.

 The Entrepreneurial Africa London Showcase provided an opportunity for young African entrepreneurs to connect with people in the London start-up community.
 By making relevant contacts the aim is to help entrepreneurs find potential partners to help scale up their businesses with organisations in London, in a mutually beneficial way.